Tighnabruaich

 Tighnabruaich (/ˌtaɪnəˈbruːəx/; Taigh na Bruaich) is a village on the Cowal Peninsula, on the western arm of the Kyles of Bute in Argyll and Bute, west of Scotland.
 In 2011 the population was 660.
 It is west of Glasgow and north of the Isle of Arran.
-Tighnabruaich is Gaelic for "house on the hill.
+Tighnabruaich is Gaelic for "house of the bank".

 Tighnabruaich is now part of a continuous coastal strip of housing that joins onto Kames.